Global Popular Music Pre-Doctoral Research Fellowship

 Application deadline: November 20, 2020

 Platform is a research laboratory committed to dynamic collaborative work in the arts and humanities.
 Funded by the Mellon Foundation and IU, it brings faculty artists and researchers together with graduate and undergraduate students to produce innovative projects on two topics: Indiana Studies and Global Popular Music

-Eligibility: All IU-Bloomington graduate students who have advanced to candidacy by August 2021 but have not yet received the doctorate are eligible to apply.
+Eligibility: All IU-Bloomington doctoral students are eligible to apply.
+Preference will be given to students who have advanced to candidacy by August 2021, but other students who have a specific project are also welcome to apply.
 Upon acceptance of the fellowship, the Fellow will be awarded 1 course release or equivalent, to be approved by the chair of their department or whoever supervises their teaching appointments.